makeasnek/ScienceStatsFaucet/readme.md

  - Maps user IDs at projects to CPIDs and bans both after a single use
  - Integrates directly with a Gridcoin wallet to send transactions

+### Customization
+ - Enable/disable hcaptcha
+ - Enable/disable banning UIDs and CPIDs after single-use
+ - Add your own favourite BOINC projects as required work
+ - Enable/disable requiring work at all, you can just turn this into a regular faucet

+Extendability: One could conceivably extend this faucet to distribute other coins such as Etica.
+All that would be needed is to:
+ - Establish an exchange rate between GRC and chosen coin
+ - Write code to send the tx via that coin's wallet or via RPC to remote note like Metamask does.

 ## To run your own faucet
  - You must have localhost access to a Gridcoin wallet's RPC port and access to a redis server
  - Requires python 3.6 or higher and packages listed in requirements.txt
  - Download this repo
  - Copy config_template.py to config.py, modify to suit your use case
  - Edit templates/index.html and templates/about.html to your liking.
-Note the google analytics tag near bottom.
+Note the google analytics tag near bottom and hcaptcha.
  - Run daily.py for the first time to build the database
  - Create a cron job to run daily.py every 24 hours to download stats from BOINC project websites
  - Run main.py